Back to Blog

 Best for: Founders who want a modern, simple email tool

 Loops is a newer email platform that's popular with indie hackers and early-stage SaaS founders.
-The Stripe integration works through their API and event system.
+The Stripe integration ships as a first-party integration in their Apps section, plus you can send custom events via their API for anything the integration doesn't cover natively.

 For early-stage SaaS that isn't ready to commit to an expensive email platform, Loops' free tier gives you room to experiment with Stripe-triggered email before your list grows.